OUR HANDY GUIDE TO THE 25TH ANNUAL EBIJFF

 PAY ATTENTION TO THE LINES

 We will be screening films in three auditoriums at the Century 16 in Pleasant Hill.
-Sometimes these auditoriums will feature the same film and sometimes they will play different films.
-We will list the name of the film outside each auditorium to better assist you.
+Sometimes these auditoriums will all feature the same film and sometimes different films.
+New this year, assigned auditoriums will be listed on a tv monitor stationed inside the Century 16 by the Festival Box Office.
+Greeters can also direct you to the correct auditorium locations and signage will be placed outside each auditorium identifying related show time.

 DON’T BE GRABBY ABOUT SEATS